October 8, 2025

 I use triggers frequently to automate workflows, and the built-in monitoring dashboard has been helpful when debugging or checking run history.

 "The ease of use and the UI are the best among all of its competitors.
 The UI is very easy, and you can create a data pipeline with a few clicks of buttons.
-The workflow allows you to perform data transformation, which is again a drag-drop feature that allows new users to use it easily."
+The workflow allows you to perform data transformation, which is again a drag-and-drop feature that allows new users to use it easily."

 - Azure Data Factory Review, Martand S.